stolostron/rhacm-docs/about/known_issues.md

 ## Subscriptions that use a secret must be changed before updates to dependency resources can be detected
 {: #611}

 For a subscription that uses a secret to access a channel, the secret that exists on the Hub cluster.
 If the secret is updated, the subscription is not able to detect and retrieve the changes for the secret by default.
 This behavior can result in the secret becoming out of sync between the subscription and the actual secret resource.
-When changes are then made for the dependency resources for the subscribed channel, such as ConfigMaps or secrets, the subscription does not able to detect the changes by default.
+When changes are then made for the dependency resources for the subscribed channel, such as ConfigMaps or secrets, the subscription does not able to detect the changes by default. <!--James will make suggestions here-->

 To synchronize the subscription with the updated resources, you must edit the subscription.
 To update a subscription, you can add a label to the subscription, such as with the following command: